fluent/fluentd-kubernetes-daemonset/README.md

 Debian image not available at the moment.

-The image based on [Debian Linux image][3].
-You may be needed when you require plugins which cannot be installed on Alpine (like `fluent-plugin-systemd`).
+You may need the image based on [Debian Linux image][3] when you require plugins which cannot be installed on Alpine (like `fluent-plugin-systemd`).

 ### References